-- 1. submit completed application with the \$10 application fee. - submit official copies of ACT or COMPASS scores and official copies of transcripts of all college work to Admission Office. - 3. satisfactorily complete one of three categories for admission before qualifying to submit an application.
-These admission categories will include: - a.
-Achieve ACT scores of: Reading 18, English 18, and Math 20 OR - b.
-Achieve COMPASS scores of: Reading 79, Writing 68, and Algebra 51 OR $\,$ - c.
-Combine test scores with official transcript(s) to meet required eligibility. - 4. be a high school graduate, or GED equivalent, with documentation. - 5. be drug free upon random testing.
+- 1. Submit completed application with the \$10 application fee. - 2.
+Submit official copies of ACT or COMPASS scores and official copies of transcripts of all college work to Admission Office. - a.
+ACT scores of: Reading 18, English 18, and Math 20 OR - b.
+COMPASS scores of: Reading 79, Writing 68, and Algebra 51 - 3.
+Be a high school graduate, or GED equivalent, with documentation.